 Depression is fundamentally different from sadness.
+Radical honesty names the milder version: deadness — a low-intensity suffering from staying on guard, the life lived under anesthesia that everyone calls “just coping.”
 A sad person knows what they lost.
 A depressed person cannot point to the cause.
 That is not because the cause is absent — it is because the psyche is actively preventing the cause from surfacing.

 Simple Picture